Observing Double White Dwarfs with the Lunar GW Antenna: Gravitational-wave analysis

 \subsection{\textsc{GWFish}}

-This tool enables accurate simulations of the response of a GW detector to a signal characterized by the parameters simulated in sec.~\ref{sec:population}.
-A brief explanation of the Fisher-matrix formalism implemented by \textsc{GWFish} is provided in Appendix \ref{appendix:Fisher}.
+This tool enables accurate simulations of the response of a GW detector to a signal characterized by the parameters simulated in Sect.~\ref{sec:population}, providing an estimation of the errors on the inferred values of the parameters using the Fisher-matrix formalism (see App. \ref{appendix:Fisher}).
 At present, the \textsc{GWFish} code can provide excellent simulations of the detector's response when the source is relatively close to the merging, but cannot simulate a nearly stationary low-mass source far from the merger.
 This does not imply that LGWA cannot detect these systems, which can become visible after 10 years of signal integration.
-However, this is a limit for the analysis of the synthetic population that has been generated in sec.~\ref{sec:population}, since only a few of the galactic DWDs are suitable for the \textsc{GWFish} analysis.

 For this reason, in the following is presented an analysis of the LGWA sensitivity obtained by \textsc{GWFish} referred only to the merging events.
-Thus, the \texttt{max\_frequency\_cutoff} parameter is set to be the Roche overflow frequency that characterize the merging (black marks in fig.~\ref{fig:3_pop_MW}) for a conservative estimation, or the contact frequency for a more realistic but possibly slightly over-optimistic scenario.
-In addition, only super-Chandrasekhar binaries will be considered.
-Note that during the observational period the probability of observing a galactic SN Ia is negligible, while the expected SN Ia rate for extragalactic population is such that some merging events are expected within the mission lifetime.
-However, the super-Chandrasekhar DWDs are only a sub-population of the entire set of (potentially) observable DWDs which can merge during the observational period.
+Thus, the \texttt{max\_frequency\_cutoff} parameter is set to be the Roche overflow frequency that characterize the merging (black marks in fig.~\ref{fig:FB2}) for a conservative estimation, or the contact frequency for a more realistic but possibly slightly over-optimistic scenario.
+Note that during the observational period the probability of observing a Galactic SN Ia is negligible, while the expected SN Ia rate for extragalactic population is such that some merging events are expected within the mission lifetime. \textsc{GWFish} is thus used to precisely characterize merging extragalactic systems and merging super-Chandrasekhar systems.

-On the contrary, for the extragalactic population we expect to be able to detect only merging events with $\text{min}(m_1, m_2) > 0.6 \, M_\odot$ as seen in sec.~\ref{sec:plain_analysis}.
-This population requires an accurate model, which can be provided by \textsc{GWFish}.
-However, also for this population some systems cannot be processed and are thus simply discarded.